It’s official! Downton Abbey, the movie, is coming to the big screen. Here’s what we know about the film.

 One character who won’t be back is Rose Aldridge, played by Lily James.
 In season 5, after marrying banker Atticus Aldridge (Matt Barber), Rose left for New York.
 James told People Magazine that the storyline wouldn’t include her, but she’s looking forward to seeing the movie, saying “It’s going to be really exciting…the whole gang is coming back.”

-And that just might even mean a return of Dan Stevens’ character Matthew Crawley.
-It could be no more than a joke, but on August 12, Stevens posted a photo on his Instagram account of himself, mustached, alongside Michelle Dockery (Lady Mary) and Allen Leech (Tom Brandon), asking “Should Matthew have a mustache for the #DowntonAbbeyMovie…?
-Vote below…” Although there’s been no official word as of late August, the photo does open the door to the possibility that we will see Matthew in the movie, either in flashbacks or in scenes set before the time of his death.
+For a minute there it looked like that just might even mean a return of Dan Stevens’ character Matthew Crawley.
+On August 12, Stevens posted a photo on his Instagram account of himself, mustached, alongside Michelle Dockery (Lady Mary) and Allen Leech (Tom Brandon), asking “Should Matthew have a mustache for the #DowntonAbbeyMovie…?
+Vote below…” But as many suspected, he won’t be back.
+Phyllis Logan (Mrs. Hughes) confirmed that it was a joke when said “Sadly he’s still dead,” while speaking about his character, on the ITV show “Loose Women” in November.

 Brian Percival (North & South, The Book Thief, Dark Angel) who directed 6 episodes of Downton including the pilot, will reprise his role for the Carnival Films production.

-Though the the plot of the movie is still a mystery, it is expected to be set in the early 20th century in England, possibly picking up where the series ended.
+Though the the plot of the movie is still a mystery, it is expected to be set in the early 20th century in England, likely picking up a couple of years after the series ended.
 When nearly 10 million viewers tuned in at the close of season 6, it was 1926.
 The upstairs-downstairs dynamic had been forever changed by the war, and England’s aristocracy, Downton’s Crawley family included, were still adjusting to a new world.
 Still, things were looking good for most of the household.

 A movie will set our characters off on a path of new personal dramas (and will introduce us to some new children), but we’ll also likely see historical events woven into the plot: all women over the age of 21 get the vote in 1928, the first movie with dialogue is shown in Britain in 1928, Wall Street Crash sparks the Great Depression in 1929, the ‘Round Table’ conferences on India begin in 1930.
 If the narrative is carried until 1936, the movie would logically include the death of George V and his succession by Edward VIII, and the end of the era may be a tidy ending point.